 Another study published in the NY Times suggests that blue is the color that represents creativity.
 On the other hand, red is associated with attention and is good to maintain focus.

-That’s exactly why brands take months and sometimes even years to decide what color their logo will be in.
-They want their logo to represent what they believe in, what their culture is and what they want their target market to perceive them as.
+That’s exactly the reason why brands take months and sometimes even years to decide what color should be used in their logo.
+They want their logo to represent what they believe in, their culture, brand personality and what they want their target market to perceive them as.
 The Logo Company explains the co-relation of brands and their choice of color for their logos in this video below.

 Source: The Logo Company

 If you want your consumers to focus on details, you could use red.
-But if you want them to take action on something, you could opt for the color green, that has a direct implication of ‘do it’ or ‘go’.
+But if you want them to take action on something, you could opt for the color green, which directly implies ‘do it’ or ‘go.’

 Let’s take a couple of examples here.

 The first is from an email from Brownie Pops.
 The marketer uses a shade of blue for the call-to-action button.
 There are two reasons for this – a new recipe is a chef being creative, and it also shows how the overall brand has a creative approach to things.
-You can also see it reflected in the tone of voice being followed in the copy on the call-to-action button and in the body of the email.
+You can also see it reflected in the tone of voice being followed in the copy on the call-to-action button and the email body.

 Here’s another example.
-This is an email popup on Neil Patel’s website, promoting a specific category of resources from the blog.
-If you notice, the popup uses a pop green color for the call to action button they want visitors to click on.
+It is an email popup on Neil Patel’s website, promoting a specific category of resources from the blog.
+If you notice, the popup uses a pop green color for the call to action button they want visitors to click on specifically.
 The additionally added red arrow to the design is to get the visitor’s focus towards the button.

 Simply put, the email popup uses the color theory behind green and red on its call to action buttons to nudge an interaction from the targeted visitor.

-So long answer short, yes, the colors have a direct impact on the conversions your call-to-action buttons drive.
+So long answer short, yes, the colors directly impact the conversions your call-to-action buttons drive.

 Understanding the different colors for call-to-action buttons

-Once you start looking, there are hundreds of colors and thousands of palettes that can be used for call-to-action buttons.
+Once you start looking, hundreds of colors and thousands of palette options appear for call-to-action buttons.
 So how do you figure which color stands for what and is suited for which marketing campaign of yours?

-Let us help you understand the different colors that are commonly used by brands for call-to-action buttons and what they depict.
+Let us help you understand the different colors commonly used by brands for call-to-action buttons and what they depict.

 Apart from creativity, the color blue stands for trustworthiness, sincerity, and intelligence.
 That’s why you’ll see many software companies using the color for their call-to-action buttons.

 Think about it.
 You’re downloading software for which you need to make an upfront payment.
-You want to be assured that the software uses the latest technology, is built on logical intelligence and is trustworthy to associate with.
+You want to be assured that the software uses the latest technology, is built on logical intelligence, and is trustworthy to associate with for tasks.

 Here’s an example of Dropbox using the color theory.
 If their target users need to trust them with all their data, they need to make themselves look trustworthy!